prisma/prisma/reproductions/js-connectors/README.md

 In the current directory:

 - Set the provider in [./prisma/mysql-planetscale/schema.prisma](./prisma/mysql-planetscale/schema.prisma) to `mysql`.
-- Run `npx prisma db push --schema ./prisma/mysql-planetscale/schema.prisma`
-- Run `npx prisma migrate deploy --schema ./prisma/mysql-planetscale/schema.prisma`
+- Run `pnpm prisma:planetscale` to push the Prisma schema and insert the test data.
 - Set the provider in [./prisma/mysql-planetscale/schema.prisma](./prisma/mysql-planetscale/schema.prisma) to `@prisma/planetscale`.
+- Run `pnpm prisma:generate:planetscale` to generate the Prisma Client.
+- Run `pnpm planetscale` to run smoke tests against the PlanetScale database.

 Note: you used to be able to run these Prisma commands without changing the provider name, but [#4074](https://github.com/prisma/prisma-engines/pull/4074) changed that (see https://github.com/prisma/prisma-engines/pull/4074#issuecomment-1649942475).